altaga/AgroNordic/README.md

 <img src="https://hackster.imgix.net/uploads/attachments/1500571/image_h5j8edt4nF.png?auto=compress%2Cformat&w=740&h=555&fit=max">

-The Sigfox version of the project, the same can be done with the Sensecap Kit.
+The Sigfox version of the project, the same can be done with the Thingy53.

 As previously stated I tried with my small 2W panel, but we are in the rainy season where I live so we need a bigger panel.
 I urge someone who already has the bigger panel to try it.
 For the Demo I will be using a Battery.
 BE very wary when trying this setup, I would go to battery just to be sure and by the way it will be an external one, because for it to work with the AA it may, you have to destroy a resistance.